 Estate planners familiar with digital assets in the state of Florida can simplify the planning process for you.
 Identifying digital property is the hard part.
 Once you know what your assets are, you can proceed as you would with tangible personal property.

 Digital estate planning goes more smoothly if you stick to these essentials:

 If you need help revising or developing an estate plan that integrates digital assets, Veliz Katz Law can help.
-Call us at 407-849-7072 or get in touch through our online form.
+Contact us.
 We'll help you identify, protect, and pass along your digital assets.